Why? (American band)

 Why? (styled as WHY?) is an American alternative hip hop and indie rock band.
 The band was founded in 2004 by Cincinnati rapper and singer Yoni Wolf, who had been using Why? as his stage name since 1997.
 In addition to Wolf, who serves as lead vocalist and multi-instrumentalist, the band consists of multi-instrumentalists and backing vocalists Doug McDiarmid and Matt Meldon, and drummer and backing vocalist Josiah Wolf, who is Yoni Wolf's older brother.

-The band has released six studio albums, along with several extended plays, demo albums, and live albums, since their inception.
-Their first album, 2005's Elephant Eyelash, came two years after Yoni Wolf's final solo release as Why?.
-They followed this album with Alopecia (2008), Eskimo Snow (2009), Mumps, Etc. (2012), Moh Lhean (2017), and AOKOHIO (2019).
+Why? has released eight studio albums, along with several extended plays, demo albums, and live albums, since their inception.
+Yoni Wolf's final solo album under the Why? moniker, 2003's Oaklandazulasylum, is typically considered part of the band's discography.
+Their first album as a full band was 2005's Elephant Eyelash.
+They followed this album with Alopecia (2008), Eskimo Snow (2009), Mumps, Etc. (2012), Moh Lhean (2017), AOKOHIO (2019), and The Well I Fell Into (2024).

 History

 In 2004, Yoni Wolf enlisted his older brother Josiah, Doug McDiarmid, and Matt Meldon and formed Why?.
 At this time, he stopped using 'Why?' as his personal stage name.

-Why? released their debut album Elephant Eyelash in 2005.
+Why? released their debut full-band album Elephant Eyelash in 2005.
 The album deviated considerably from the sound of Yoni Wolf's final solo project under the Why? moniker, the 2003 album Oaklandazulasylum, expanding to the sound of a full indie rock band.
 The group toured much of 2005 in support of the album as a four-piece.
 By the time of their May 2006 tour with Islands, the group had become a three-piece because Matt Meldon moved to San Juan Island off the coast of Washington to live with his girlfriend.
 In 2008, the group added bassist Austin Brown to their lineup, making them a four-piece once again.

-For their second album, Alopecia, Why? asked the fans to contribute photographs of their palms for the album's artwork.
+For their third album, Alopecia, Why? asked the fans to contribute photographs of their palms for the album's artwork.
 They released "The Hollows" as the first single with two different European and US versions, featuring remixes and covers by Boards of Canada, Xiu Xiu, Dntel, Half-handed Cloud, Dump and Islands.
 Alopecia was released in 2008 to very positive reviews.
 An image of the poster for Alopecia appears in It's Always Sunny in Philadelphia.